Nationals vs. Giants Player Props Betting Odds

 Garcia Stats

-- Garcia has picked up at least one hit in three games in a row.
-During his last five outings he is hitting .444 with two doubles, a home run, three walks and two RBI.
+- Garcia has recorded a base hit in four straight games.
+In his last five games he is batting .476 with two doubles, a home run, a walk and two RBI.

 Garcia Recent Games